 What does green tea look like?

-Green tea comes in two main forms: bagged tea varieties and loose leaf tea varieties.
-Similar to other teas, loose leaf green teas are usually higher quality than bagged teas.
-With bagged teas you will most likely see the cut tear crush (CTC) method used on the leaves whereas loose leaf teas try to keep the entire leaf intact.
-With certain green teas you may see different additions within the blend such as brown rice, flour petals, and fruits.
+Green tea comes in two main forms: bagged tea varieties and loose-leaf tea varieties.
+Similar to other teas, loose-leaf green teas are usually higher quality than bagged teas.
+With bagged teas you will most likely see the cut tear crush (CTC) method used on the leaves, whereas loose-leaf teas try to keep the entire leaf intact.
+With certain green teas you may see different additions within the blend such as brown rice, flower petals, and fruits.
 Green tea may also come with added flavours to make the tea more palatable.

 How much does matcha cost?

 Matcha is hands down more expensive than green tea, but with good reason!
 Ceremonial grade matcha is labor-intensive and tedious to produce.
 We go into more detail of how matcha is made in our article, Matcha Tea Ceremony In Japan.